deepanshs/mrinversion/docs/getting_started.rst

 The solution shown in the above figure is when :math:`\alpha=0.01` and :math:`\lambda=1\times 10^{-4}`.
 Although it's a solution, it is unlikely that this is the best solution.
-For this, we employ the statistical learning-based model, such as the `n`-fold cross-validation.
+For this, we employ the statistical learning-based model, such as the *n*-fold cross-validation.

-The :class:`~mrinversion.linear_model.SmoothLassoCV` class is designed to solve the smooth-lasso problem for a range of :math:`\alpha` and :math:`\lambda` values and determine the best solution using the `n`-fold cross-validation.
+The :py:class:`~mrinversion.linear_model.SmoothLassoCV` class is designed to solve the smooth-lasso problem for a range of :math:`\alpha` and :math:`\lambda` values and determine the best solution using the *n*-fold cross-validation.
 Here, we search the best model on a :math:`10 \times 10` pre-defined :math:`\alpha`-:math:`\lambda` grid, using a 10-fold cross-validation statistical learning method.
 The :math:`\lambda` and :math:`\alpha` values are sampled uniformly on a logarithmic scale as,